mjefferis/Train-Schedule/README.md

 # Train-Scheduler
 ## About
-This website provides arrival time of trains.<a href="https://mjefferis.github.io/Train-Scheduler/"> Click here for the live webpage. </a>
+This website provides the arrival times of trains.<a href="https://mjefferis.github.io/Train-Scheduler/"> Click here for the live webpage. </a>

 ## Technologies Used
-HTML/CSS/Bootstrap
+HTML/CSS/Bootstrap<br/>
-Javascript/jQuery
+Javascript/jQuery<br/>
-Firebase
+Firebase<br/>
-Moment.js
+Moment.js<br/>